 Hosted by the Muslim Students Association at University of Michigan-Ann Arbor

-The Sacred Time Project is a weekend-long retreat devoted to developing its participants both mentally and spiritually.
+The Sacred Time Project is a two day retreat devoted to developing its participants both mentally and spiritually.
 The purpose of the program has been to serve participants with a basic knowledge of Islam and impart within them an appreciation for the religion's texts, scholars, and sciences in modern-day context.

 * You must both register and pay to get admission to the event